Oru Yamandan Premakadha: Plot

 Set in Kadamakkudy, the film revolves around Lallu, a privileged daily wage painter and his colorful gang of friends.
-Although he comes from an aristocratic family and is the son of Kombanaayil John, a respected criminal lawyer in the area, he prefers the company of his under-privileged friends Panchikuttan, Vicky Peedika, and Teny Sebastian.
+Although he comes from an aristocratic family and is the son of Kombanaayil John, a respected criminal lawyer in the area, he prefers the company of his underprivileged friends Panchikuttan, Vicky Peedika, and Teny Sebastian.
 Lallu, although uneducated, has a lot of charm.
-Though he is adamant that he will marry for love, and is looking to find a 'spark' in a girl, and hence has not found any girl to settle down with though Jesna is attracted to him and wishes that he marries her.
-However, his younger brother, a well-to-do computer engineer, wants to marry his girlfriend, whose parents insist that Lallu be married first.
+He is adamant that he will marry for love and is looking to find a 'spark' in a girl.
+Hence, he has not found any girl to settle down with though Jesna is attracted to him and wishes that he marries her.
+However, Philip alias Paappi, his younger brother, a well-to-do computer engineer, wants to marry his girlfriend, whose parents insist that Lallu be married first.
 After trying and failing to find a girl that has the 'spark' he is looking for, Lallu sees a picture of a young woman, Diya, in the newspaper, who has gone missing, and suddenly feels the 'spark'.
-He and his friends try to find Diya, learning about her kind nature in the process, yet cannot find her.
-However, one day Jesna meets with Lallu and invites him to her wedding which was fixed by her parents.
-She clarifies that she is willing to wait until he gets that "spark" but her parents is unable to do so.
+He and his friends try to find Diya, and learns about her kind nature in the process, yet cannot find her.
+However, one day Jesna meets Lallu and invites him to her wedding which was fixed by her parents.
+She clarifies that she is willing to wait until he gets that "spark" but her parents are unable to do so.